 If any of the Pre-Purge safety device switches are open, the appropriate fault message will be displayed.
-Also, the appropriate messages will be displayed throughout the start sequence, if the required conditions are not observed.
+Also, if the required conditions are not observed at any point during the start sequence, appropriate messages will be displayed and the unit will go into fault mode.

-The DEMAND LED status indicator will light.
+- 1. The DEMAND LED status indicator will light. - 2.
 The unit checks to ensure that the Proof of Closure (POC) switch in the downstream Safety Shut-Off Valve (SSOV) is closed.
 See Figure 3-3 for SSOV location.